Pakistani schoolgirl shot by Taliban moved to army HQ hospital

 Yousufzai had spent the last three years campaigning for girls' education after the Taliban shut down girls' schools.
 She received Pakistan's highest civilian award but also a number of death threats.

-In 2009, the army pushed the Taliban out of her hometown, but the attack showed the militia's ability to strike even inside heavily patrolled towns.
+In 2009, the army pushed the Taliban out of her hometown of Mingora, but the attack showed the militia's ability to strike even inside heavily patrolled towns.